aerogear/aerogear-ios-cookbook/Shoot/Shoot.md

 ## Google setup (optional)

-Similar set up than [GoogleDrive app](../GoogleDrive/GoogleDrive.md) please refer to its configuration section.
+Similar setup than [GoogleDrive app](../GoogleDrive/GoogleDrive.md) please refer to its configuration section.
 NOTES: Google setup has already been done for ShootnShare app.
 You can use out of the box.
 If you want to create your own app, please follow set instructions.

 ## UI Fow